kgrid-objects/example-collection/readme.md

 ## Tests
 - Tests can be written in the framework of your choice for KOs
+- It is best not to include test files in `deployment.yaml` if they are contained within the KO
 ### Tests in Node
   - Js/Simple has two tests written with mocha and chai:
   - One at the top level, which can be run with the command `npm test`